nyukeit/APIauthenticationDemo/README.md

 # API Authentication Demo
 This little pepites project showcases using API Authentication using various methods like Basic Authentication (Username & Password), API Key and a Bearer Token.

-Progress
+### Progress

-[ ] Create basic logic
+- [x] Create basic logic

-[ ] Get API Responses in JSON format
+- [x] Get API Responses in JSON format

-[ ] Add ability for user to register to the API using registration form
+- [ ] Ability to accept user registration directly to the API

+- [ ] Ability to create API Key and Bearer Token for registered Users
+- [ ] Ability to create Personal Secrets for registered Users
-[ ]
+- [ ] Ability to filter Responses based on Embarassment Scores